cloudkevin/picoCTF/README.md

 #### whats-the-difference
 You're given 2 images with one being a corrupted version of the other.
 I used a python script to compare the 2 images and return the differences. ```python whats-the-difference.py```

+#### where-is-the-file
+This one was really easy.
+Make sure to always list files with ```ls -la``` so you can view hidden ones.
+Once you find the file use ```cat``` to get the flag.

+#### flag_shop
+This was a fun one to solve.
+If you look at ```store.c``` you'll see that ```account_balance = account_balance - total_cost``` when purchasing the first flag option, so we'll want to give that a negative number if possible to increase our balance.
+If you input a large number like 999999999 you'll see that it applies negatively, thus incresing our balance.
+We can then use that to buy the second flag in the system which reveals our flag text.

 ## Forensics

 #### Glory of the Garden